-website related to the release on November 14, 2015.55 According to the testimony, this 2 update stated, 3 On Friday [November 13, 2015], some of the brine solution did 4 come back up, and it created a mist in the air over the facility.
-Out of 5 an abundance of caution, we assumed the mist could contain oily 6 7 residues (The storage field is a depleted oil field.) and could travel beyond the facility.
-As a result, we immediately alerted the residents 8 in nearby communities to stay indoors.
-As soon as we recognized the 9 mist would not travel beyond the facility, we advised residents there 10
+Mr. La Fevers' testimony also states that SoCalGas posted an update on its website related to the release on November 14, 2015.
+According to the testimony, this update stated,

+On Friday [November 13, 2015], some of the brine solution did come back up, and it created a mist in the air over the facility.
+Out of an abundance of caution, we assumed the mist could contain oily residues (The storage field is a depleted oil field.) and could travel beyond the facility.
+As a result, we immediately alerted the residents in nearby communities to stay indoors.
+As soon as we recognized the mist would not travel beyond the facility, we advised residents there was no reason to stay indoors.